MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 **Returns**

-The command deletes the table's update policy object and then returns the output of the corresponding [.show table update policy](#show-update-policy) command.
+The command deletes the table's update policy object and then returns the output of the corresponding [.show table *TableName* update policy](#show-update-policy) command.

 **Example**